-b) National Senior Certificate and National Certificate (Vocational) Requirements:
+b) National Senior Certificate and National Certificate (Vocational) Requirements c) Admission into courses d) Prerequisite Courses

 A pass in English First Language with at least 5 at the NSC level or a pass in English First Additional Language with at least 5 at the NSC level.
 Teachers who are in possession of a recognised certificate or diploma in education may be admitted with a possibility of transfer of credits for cognate previous studies.